 While the $50 HS 50 kind of share the similar nature in terms of not having too much clamping force as the cheaper headsets, but still a lot more comfortable than any of those combined.
 All right, so when it comes to microphone quality, this is a $24 G 2000 it sounds better than some gaming headsets, like much higher and this price point, so this like impressive, clear sound definition.
 It doesn’t have much, you know, noise cancellation in the background.
 So if you’re clicking and clacking away on a mechanical keyboard, then you know, tough luck.
 But uh, and also another thing is that it is completely non-modular.
 You can move it up but uh, it doesn’t, it cannot be moved closer to your mouth.
 So it’s like stuck in one position and this is not flexible, but sound-wise it’s really good.
 So this is what the key one sounds like.

 It has slightly more compression than the background and a sit less detailed pickup but still quite good.
 And this one is slightly flexible so you can position closer to your mouth over its further away.
 Uh, so mobility on the microphone is better.
-This is what the [inaudible] sounds like.
-Uh, there is more compression going on so, uh, you will do sacrifice a bit of vocal clarity.
+There is more compression going on so, uh, you will do sacrifice a bit of vocal clarity.
 Also, the microphone is pretty short and not flexible, but I mean pretty decent for 20 bucks.
 Uh, the teammates will hear you and um, yeah, not the worst in this collection.
 This is the youth three.
 This one sounds the most distant like the microphone is like really far away but still has some clarity.
 And the thing is it’s very stiff on its arm.
 So by rotating up, I can just remove the headset by itself.
 So that is one of the disadvantages when it comes to budget game peripherals.

 And lastly Sade’s gaming headset.
 This one has the most amount of uh, background compression.
 So it’s a good thing, but also you kind of lose on the vocal clarity a little bit because this is running off a USB.
 So the processing is done by the headset and not by my sound card on the motherboard.
 And just for reference here is the GSB $399 headset that I use as like the benchmark for a good quality microphone that has a nice body richness to the vocals that has good clarity, good compression in the background without sacrificing that vocal detail.
 Really good microphone overall.
 But how does the $50 HS 50 stack up?
 So this one actually sounds a bit harsher in comparison to GSP 300 and also I would say like the G 2000 sounds a bit more clear and like not as nasally.
 So this likes impressive, clear sound definition.